Infoland/iProva-REST-API-examples/README.md

 For more information about token authentication see [Tokens][Tokens]

 ### Via Credentials (Basic authentication)
 If the username and password of a user are known these credentials can be directly used to authenticate the user via the Authorization header via basic authetication.
 The header should contain the string "Basic" followed by a base64 encoded string containing the credentials in the following format `<username>:<password>` `Authorization: Basic ai50Lmtpcms6UEAkJHcwcmQ=`.
+See also https://datatracker.ietf.org/doc/html/rfc7617

 Of course the consumer should keep in mind that this would require the password to be sent via a http header, so only use this in combination with HTTPs.